Batu Hijau mine

 The Batu Hijau mine is an open pit copper-gold mine operated by PT.
 Amman Mineral Nusa Tenggara (previously known as PT Newmont Nusa Tenggara).
 The mine is the second largest copper-gold mine in Indonesia behind the Grasberg mine of PT.
 Freeport Indonesia.
 The mine is located 1530 km east of the Indonesian capital Jakarta on Sumbawa, an island in West Nusa Tenggara Province, more precisely in the southern part of West Sumbawa Regency.
 The mine is the result of a ten-year exploration and construction program based on a 1999 discovery of the porphyry copper deposit.
 Production began in 2000.

 The mine utilizes a "truck and shovel" open-pit mining method, with ore reporting to semi-Autogenous Grinding and ball mills, followed by a flotation circuit.
-The finished product is a thickened copper-gold concentrate, which is shipped via pipe to a storage facility on the Indonesian coast.
+The finished product is a thickened copper-gold concentrate, which is pumped to a filtration and storage facility at the Benete port.